headerheader

 Impact Rankings

-First introduced in 2019.
-This ranking assesses universities against the United Nations’ Sustainable Development Goals (SDGs).
-The ranking provides not only finalized ranks of the universities, but also shows the progress of every university towards achieving each of the SDGs.
+This ranking assesses universities against the United Nations' Sustainable Development Goals (SDGs).
+It provides not only overall scores but also shows each university's progress towards individual SDGs.

 Which German universities are ranked (and which are not)?